sourcegraph/careers/job-descriptions/software-engineer-intern.md

 - Are pursuing a computer science undergraduate or graduate degree.
 - Have experience with the basics of either Go or TypeScript/JavaScript.
 - Can demonstrate passion and excitement about developer tools (e.g. have built a developer tool, contributed to open source developer tools or other open source projects, written blog posts or talks about development, etc.)

+### Location

+We are flexible and don't require you to be in any particular timezone or location.
+Our engineering team is distributed across the world.

 **[Click here to apply!](https://hire.withgoogle.com/public/jobs/sourcegraphcom/view/P_AAAAAADAAC5K2vwzjId4lr?trackingTag=careersRepository)**